MicrosoftDocs/cpp-docs/docs/mfc/upgrading-an-existing-activex-control.md

 ms.date: "11/04/2016"
 ms.reviewer: ""
 ms.suite: ""
-ms.technology:
+ms.technology: ["cpp-windows"]
-  - "cpp-windows"
 ms.tgt_pltfrm: ""
 ms.topic: "article"
-dev_langs:
+dev_langs: ["C++"]
-  - "C++"
-helpviewer_keywords:
-  - "ActiveX controls [C++], Internet"
-  - "LPK files for Internet controls"
-  - "safe for scripting and initialization (controls)"
-  - "OLE controls [C++], upgrading to ActiveX"
-  - "CAB files, for ActiveX controls"
-  - "Internet applications [C++], ActiveX controls"
-  - "Internet applications [C++], packaging code for download"
-  - "upgrading ActiveX controls"
-  - "licensing ActiveX controls" ms.assetid: 4d12ddfa-b491-4f9f-a0b7-b51458e05651
-caps.latest.revision: 15
+helpviewer_keywords: ["ActiveX controls [MFC], Internet", "LPK files for Internet controls", "safe for scripting and initialization (controls)", "OLE controls [MFC], upgrading to ActiveX", "CAB files, for ActiveX controls", "Internet applications [MFC], ActiveX controls", "Internet applications [MFC], packaging code for download", "upgrading ActiveX controls", "licensing ActiveX controls"] ms.assetid: 4d12ddfa-b491-4f9f-a0b7-b51458e05651 caps.latest.revision: 15
 author: "mikeblome"
 ms.author: "mblome"
 manager: "ghogen"
-translation.priority.ht:
-  - "cs-cz"
-  - "de-de"
-  - "es-es"
-  - "fr-fr"
-  - "it-it"
-  - "ja-jp"
-  - "ko-kr"
-  - "pl-pl"
-  - "pt-br"
-  - "ru-ru"
-  - "tr-tr"
-  - "zh-cn"
-  - "zh-tw"
+translation.priority.ht: ["cs-cz", "de-de", "es-es", "fr-fr", "it-it", "ja-jp", "ko-kr", "pl-pl", "pt-br", "ru-ru", "tr-tr", "zh-cn", "zh-tw"]
 ---
 # Upgrading an Existing ActiveX Control
 Existing ActiveX controls (formerly OLE controls) can be used on the Internet without modification.
 However, you may want to modify controls to improve their performance.
 When using your control on a Web page, there are additional considerations.
 The .ocx file and all supporting files must be on the target machine or be downloaded across the Internet.
 This makes code size and download time an important consideration.
 Downloads can be packaged in a signed .cab file.
 You can mark your control as safe for scripting, and as safe for initializing.